jonah-legg/JCryptL/README.md

 # JCryptL

 This is a bare-bones mathematical encryption library for educational purposes only.
-It processes data byte-by-byte and implements basic encryption protocols
+It processes data and implements basic encryption protocols

 ## WARNING: DO NOT USE IN PRODUCTION